Once you’ve booked your Kilimanjaro climb, if not sooner, it is important that you take these steps:

 4. Obtain an electronic visa or pack enough cash

-5. Get a health check & required vaccinations
+5. Get a health check as well as required vaccinations & medications

 6. Fill in the Traveller Details Form